Crossfit Guide

 When you’re that high up in the air, pay attention to what you’re doing, especially on the descent.
 A free fall from 20 feet up can result in serious injuries.
 Use your feet to slow yourself down.

-When you’re just starting out, use a 10 foot rope, or climb only half way up a 20 foot one.
+When you’re just starting out, use a 10-foot rope, or climb only halfway up a 20-foot one.

 Rope Climb Drills